temperodave/developer-documentation/README.md

 There are three ways to connect your data to your Datafi workspace.
 1) you can setup a local Edge Server, 2) use a Datafi hosted Edge Server, or 3) directly upload CSV files

 You first need to create a user account and workspace.
-If you don’t have an account ([click here to register a free account](https://home.datafi.us/register)).
+If you don’t have an account ([ click here to register for a free account ](https://home.datafi.us/register)).

 ### Local Edge Server Setup

 Complete the following steps to setup a local Edge Server.

-1. Install Docker Desktop and complete the setup steps (ref: [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop))
+1. Install Docker Desktop and complete the setup steps (ref: [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)
-2. Verify Docker has been setup by running the following and confirm "Hello from Docker" reply:
+2. Verify Docker has been setup by running the following and confirm `Hello from Docker!` reply:
    ```
    docker run hello-world
    ```

-4. Open the terminal and run the Edge Server container with the following command to open ports 80 & 443 and map them to your local host
+3. Open the terminal and run the Edge Server container with the following command to open ports `80` & `443` and map them to your local host
    ```
    docker run --rm -p 80:80 -p 443:443 datafi/es:latest
    ```

-3. From a browser, open `http://localhost/setup` and configure the Edge Server and enter the following:
+4. From a browser, open [http://localhost/setup](http://localhost/setup) configure the Edge Server and enter the following:
    -  point of contact email address,
    -  data source name,
    -  data source type,
    -  host and login details.
 The user must be **_read-only_** access

-5. Click CHECK to test the connection, then Click Submit to continue.
+5. Click `CHECK` to test the connection, if passed click `Submit` to continue.
    - A confirmation screen appears when the process completes
    - copy the `KEY` for the next setp
-7. From the terminal:
+6. From the terminal:
-   - stop the Edge Server (CTRL+C)
+   - stop the Edge Server by entering `CTRL+C`
    - restart with the following command using the `KEY` as the **KEY** variable.
    ```
    docker run --rm -p 80:80 -p 443:443 -e KEY=`KEY` datafi/es:latest
    ```

-6. The Point of Contact will receive an email with a link to ADD DATASET
+7. The Point of Contact will receive an email with a link to `ADD DATASET`
-7. Follow the ADD DATASET instructions and proceed to [**Step 2: Configure your Dataset**](#step-2-configure-your-dataset)
+8. Follow the `ADD DATASET` instructions and proceed to [**Step 2.**](#step-2-configure-your-dataset)

-- Troubleshooting: If you don't see any data from the dataset, repeat set 13
+- Troubleshooting: If you don't see any data from the dataset, repeat #6

 ### Hosted Edge Server Setup

 Complete the following steps to setup a Datafi hosted Edge Server for your dataset.

-1. From your workspace, click the blue ADD button in the upper left and selecte Add Dataset
+1. From your workspace, click the blue `ADD` button in the upper left and select `Add Dataset`
-2. Select the type of the data source to add then enter the host and user details (the user must be **_read-only_** access)
+2. Select the type of the data source to add then enter the host and user details.
+The user must be **_read-only_** access
-3. Click the ADD DATASET button and proceed to [**Step 2**](#step-2-configure-your-dataset).
+3. Click the `ADD DATASET` button and proceed to [**Step 2**](#step-2-configure-your-dataset).

 ## Step 2: Configure your Dataset

 After Completing **Step 2** you should see an Edit Dataset dialog which will allow you to configure and edit the details for the dataset you just added.
 Their are four aspects of configuring a dataset, Overview, Schema, Users, and Rules.
 Each of which is explained below.

-If you are not planning on inviting any other user to you workspace, then the Overview page is probably the only section you need to worry about and you can click `Save` and proceed to [**step 3**](#step-3-viewing-your-data)
+If you are not planning to invite other users to you workspace, then the Overview page is probably the only section you need to complete.
+Click `Save` continue and proceed to [**Step 3**](#step-3-viewing-your-data)

 (The dialog can be accessed again any time by clicking the edit icon of the dataset you are currently active on, in case you close it before you are finished or want to make a change.)